Dawwo20415/Robotics-Tools/README.md

 # Robotics-Tools
 Tools used for the "Introduction to Robotics" Class at Unitn, comprehensive of all formulas and instruction for jointed robotic arms, and maybe more...?
+This software has been made for the group project necessary to pass the class.
+This project is to be implemented in ROS, using simulation software.

 ## Structure of the project